bugnano/wtransport-elixir/README.md

 ### StreamHandler

-The `WTransport.StreamHandler` behaviour defines the interface that Wtransport uses to pass `Wtransport.Stream`s up to the application level;
+The `Wtransport.StreamHandler` behaviour defines the interface that Wtransport uses to pass `Wtransport.Stream`s up to the application level;
 it is used to handle:

 - Stream requests (via the `handle_stream` callback)